 THIS DATE IN HISTORY: May 13

-2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period.
-The Bruins rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden to win their Eastern Conference Quarterfinal series.
+2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period when they rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden and win their Eastern Conference Quarterfinal series.

 Toronto leads 4-1 after Nazem Kadri scores 5:29 into the third period.
-The Bruins make it 4-2 when Nathan Horton scores at 9:18, but the Maple Leafs appear to have the game in hand until Boston pulls goaltender Tuukka Rask with two minutes remaining.
+The Bruins make it 4-2 when Nathan Horton scores at 9:18, but the Maple Leafs appear to have the game in hand until Boston pulls goalie Tuukka Rask with two minutes remaining.
 Not only do the Maple Leafs not hit the empty net, the Bruins get sixth-attacker goals by Milan Lucic at 18:38 and Patrice Bergeron at 19:09 to tie the game 4-4.

 Bergeron caps the comeback when he beats Toronto goalie James Reimer at 6:05 of overtime.

 1975: The defending champion Philadelphia Flyers earn a return trip to the Stanley Cup Final by defeating the New York Islanders 4-1 at the Spectrum in Game 7 of the Semifinals, The Flyers bring out their lucky charm, Kate Smith, for a live version of "God Bless America"; Islanders captain Ed Westfall presents her with flowers before the music starts.
 But once the puck drops the night belongs to Philadelphia's Rick MacLeish, who scores twice in a three-goal first period and completes his hat trick by scoring an empty-net goal.
 The Islanders come up one win short of winning a second straight series after losing the first three games.

 1978: The Montreal Canadiens win their ninth consecutive Cup Final game since 1976 by defeating the Bruins 4-1 in Game 1 at the Forum.
 Guy Lafleur scores Montreal's first goal and assists on the next two.
 Ken Dryden makes 15 saves to set a record for consecutive wins in the Final by a goalie.
 Overall, it's their 10th consecutive victory in the Final; their last loss comes in Game 5 in 1973.